Idiomatic Functional Programming

 Concision

-• Combinize: replace recursion with maps, folds and the like
+• Combinize: replace let rec with maps, folds and the like

 • and, for your own data structures write your own combinators and then use in place of rec